Share this Post

-The Tri-Valley is one of the rare places in California that experiences an explosion of wildflower growth after a particularly wet winter, making for an extra colorful spring.
-Check out some of our favorite shots from past super blooms below and find out where you can spot these pretty petals in the Tri-Valley.
+The Tri-Valley is one of the rare places in California that experiences an explosion of wildflower growth throughout our open space areas, making for an extra colorful spring.
+Check out some of our favorite shots from past blooms below and find out where you can spot these pretty petals in the Tri-Valley.

 The best place to spot wildflowers in the Tri-Valley is Mount Diablo State Park.
 Typically, even on years where there isn’t a super bloom, Mt.
 Diablo will become home to endless fields of California Poppies, Daffodils, Dove Lupine, and dozens of other varieties of wildflowers.
 Check out our gallery below for a few blossoms spotted in Mt.
 Diablo.

 Each year wildflowers sprout up in different areas around the park.
 That said, stick close to any trails near the summit and you’re likely to spot some wildflower action.
 Some experts have said that the fields near Rock City, the road past the South Gate Entrance, and the Mitchell Canyon – Eagle Loop are all promising areas for petal perusing.

 While the most intense blooms usually arrive around mid-April, you can read up-to-date notes from Mount Diablo Interpretative Association’s “flower finders” by checking out their website here.
 Also, don’t forget to take pictures of the flowers you find and match them up with the MDIA’s Wildflower Guide when you get home.